 In a way, it would be like the death was creating new life and leaving behind something bigger.
 No empty, eerie cemetery feelings included.

-All of these ideas were wonderful in their own way, but still not special enough for my mom.
+All of these ideas were wonderful in their own way, but what if I move?
+What if I still want her with me?
+These just still were not special enough for my mom.

 When Fate Intervened: From Headstones to Hand Stones

-Flash forward 4 ½ years and I randomly stumbled across a job posting for a new startup company here in Austin, TX called Eterenva.
+Flash forward 4 ½ years and I randomly stumbled across a job posting for a new startup company here in Austin, TX called Eterneva.

 They turn ashes into diamonds.